microsoft/node-api-dotnet/Docs/presentation2.md

 ---
 ## Primary .NET / JS Interop scenarios
 - Dynamically invoke .NET APIs from JS.
-- Develop Node.js addon modules in C#.
+- Develop Node.js addon modules in C# (runtime-dependent or Native AOT).
 - Host a JS runtime within a .NET app and call JS APIs from .NET.
 - Develop React Native apps and extensions in C# with JS interop.